 However, there are ways to get people to tune in by setting expectations.
 Look at television programming for example.
 Shows come on at regular intervals, the same day each week, and at the same time each day.
 Plus, we always know the storyline and the video trailers tease what new information will be revealed in the upcoming episode.

 Video marketing can be handled in a similar fashion.
 On social media, be consistent with how often and when you release videos as well as the channel that you use.
 Also, viewers should have an understanding of what the video is about, but always take away something new.
-Plus, if you include some of the other video hacks, like asking a question or including a CTA, you’re sure to increase engagement.
+Plus, if you include some of the other social media growth hacking video hacks, like asking a question or including a CTA, you’re sure to increase engagement.

 Remember, be consistent – not predictable.
 Give people a reason to tune in time and time again.